andrewarchi/angular-typescript-gulp/README.md

-Angular2 with TypeScript and Gulp
+Angular with TypeScript and Gulp
 =================================

-A basic Angular2 application with Gulp as build system.
+A basic Angular application with Gulp as build system.

 #### 1. Prerequisites